Bridging Local and Global Knowledge via Transformer in Board Games: Experiments

+Circular patterns refer to long sequences of blocks that form a circular enclosure around the opponent's stones, usually spanning a wide area of the Go board, as shown in the top-right corner of Figure \ref{fig:intro_circular}.
+These patterns present a specific challenge for Go programs that require effective global information processing. \citep{wang_adversarial_2023} developed an adversarial Go program called \textit{cyclic-adversary}, which effectively induces circular patterns, causing most Go programs to misjudge their life-and-death status due to an insufficient understanding of global information.
+In addition, \citep{wang_adversarial_2023} provided a game collection containing 24 games, each featuring circular patterns, played by cyclic-adversary against KataGo.

-We integrated a board evaluation head \citep{gilmer_jmgilmer_2016, wu_multilabeled_2018} to further investigate how the models recognize circular patterns.
-The board evaluation head, commonly used in current Go AIs to investigate the model's understanding, is designed to predict the ownership of each position on the Go board at the endgame.
+We first evaluate whether ResTNet can correctly recognize the life-and-death status of circular patterns in the game collection\footnote{ These games are available at \url{https://goattack.far.ai/adversarial-policy-katago}.} provided by \citep{wang_adversarial_2023}.
+Specifically, we incorporate a board evaluation head \cite{gilmer_jmgilmer_2016,wu_multilabeled_2018} into ResTNet.
+The board evaluation head, commonly used in current Go programs to assess a model's understanding of life-and-death status, is designed to predict the ownership of each position on the board at the endgame.
 The output values are bounded within the range of [-1, 1], where 1 represents black ownership and -1 represents white ownership.
-Figure \ref{fig:circular_r1_a} illustrates an example of circular patterns from the games provided \citeauthor{wang_adversarial_2023}.
-The cyclic-adversary, playing as the white player, successfully establishes a circular pattern and deceives the target program, KataGo, leading to the capture of the marked black stones.
-Namely, the ownership of these marked stones becomes white, as shown in \ref{fig:circular_r1_b}.
-We observe significant differences between the \texttt{10R} and \texttt{R3(RRT)}, as depicted in Figure \ref{fig:circular_r1_c} and \ref{fig:circular_r1_d}.
-The \texttt{10R} model does the opposite by predicting the ownership of the marked stones as belonging to a black player.
-In contrast, the \texttt{R3(RRT)} model accurately predicts the ownership of the marked stones (as white), aligning with the ground truth and demonstrating its robustness in recognizing circular patterns.
-The results offer insight into the \texttt{R3(RRT)} model's ability to interpret complex circular patterns, a challenging task for conventional models.
+Figure \ref{fig:circular_r1_a} shows an example of circular pattern games from the game collection.
+In this game, the cyclic-adversary, playing as White, successfully establishes a circular pattern and deceives KataGo, resulting in the capture of the marked black stones.
+The ownership of these marked stones should be white, as shown in \ref{fig:circular_r1_b}.
+Interestingly, significant differences are observed between the evaluations of \texttt{10R} and \texttt{R3(RRT)}, as depicted in Figure \ref{fig:circular_r1_c} and \ref{fig:circular_r1_d}.
+The \texttt{10R} incorrectly predicts the marked stones as belonging to the black player.
+In contrast, the ownership predicted by \texttt{R3(RRT)} accurately aligns with the ground truth, demonstrating robustness in recognizing circular patterns.
+We evaluate all games and quantify model performance using the mean square error (MSE) between the ground truth and board evaluation output, as summarized in Table \ref{tab:cyclic_attack_rate_bv_mse_pred_ladder_ptrn}.
+The results show that \texttt{R3(RRT)} achieves a significantly lower MSE compared to \texttt{10R}, indicating a more accurate understanding of the life-and-death status for circular patterns.